-Reflecting on Schrödinger’s cat the usual condition of cerebral nebulosity distracted my thoughts and the case of Rex v Jackson sprang to mind.
+Reflecting on Schrödinger’s cat, the usual condition of cerebral nebulosity, the case of Rex v Jackson sprang to mind.
 This case, brought before Mr Justice Mole, required the jury to decide if suicide – whether successful or not – was an act of insanity.

 The case of Rex v Jackson took place before, and in the same decade (1930s), as Erwin Schrödinger devised his thought experiment.
 The case could be considered very similar to Schrödinger’s cat, with an analogous Kafkaesque quality.
 It could even be inferred, perhaps, that Sir Ethelred Rutt K. C. (representing Oliver Jackson the accused) had more than a passing interest in quantum physics.
 Especially as in his summing up for the jury, Mr Justice Mole ‘confessed to a condition of faint cerebral nebulosity‘.
 The condition that afflicts most – including quantum physicists – when reflecting on Schrödinger’s cat.